blandrice/blandlibs/README.md

 # Blandrice's Library

-📖☕ Hi Friends, welcome to my library ☕📖
+📖☕ Hi friends, welcome to my library ☕📖

 I made a quick script to do Krunkscript Library.
 I'm hoping it makes scripting easier and more portable for now.

 This is just a quick job to get some sort of library feature before Krunker actually implements the official version, and so I can start packaging my own libraries.
-But hopefully it is uesful to other KrunkScripters 😊
+But hopefully it is useful to other KrunkScripters 😊

 <p align="center">
   <img src="docs/blandlib.png" />